sciactive/pnotify/README.md

 // This will change the default for every notice and is the recommended way.
 PNotify.modules.History.defaults.maxInStack = 10;

-// This will change the default only for notices that don't specify any module options.
+// This will change the default only for notices that don't have a module option.
 PNotify.defaults.modules = {
   History: {
     maxInStack: 10